joanpablo/reactive_forms/README.md

 2. Using **ReactiveFormConsumer** widget.

 ### Separating Submit Button in a different Widget:
-Lets add a submit button to our *Form*:
+Let's add a submit button to our *Form*:

 ```dart
 @override